Tanda Tula

 What we are doing this year – and why

-Over the months ahead, we will share it in four threads – four dimensions of the same story;
+Over the months ahead, we will share it in four threads;

 The land

 The Timbavati is not something we own.
 It has never belonged to us in any meaningful sense.
-But for fifty years, we have belonged to it – as custodians, as students, and as people who have been shaped, humbled, and endlessly inspired by what we have witnessed here.
-This thread is about the wilderness itself: how it has changed, what has been done to protect it, and why a place like this, managed with patience and restraint and genuine love, can remain wild and whole in a world that is under increasing pressure.
+But for close to five decades, we have belonged to it – as custodians, as students, and as people who have been shaped, humbled, and endlessly inspired by what we have witnessed here.
+This thread is about the wilderness itself: how it has changed, what has been done to protect it, and why a place like this, managed with patience, restraint and genuine love, can remain wild and whole in a world under increasing pressure.

 The people